potatolain/cruddie-mock/README.md

 Usage: cruddie-mock [options] [directory path]

 [directory path] should be a directory with json files describing your models.
 If omitted, the current working directory will be used instead.
+Regular require-style javascript (.js) files will also work - just set your model as exports.
 ```

 ## Options